Bedrock-OSS/bedrock-wiki/docs/entities/entity-transforms.md

 Also, whether we're using a TRS (Transform Rotation Scale combined object), Quaternions, Matrices, or Euler angles, when rotations are involved ORDER DOES MATTER.
 Rotate A then Rotate B, is not the same as rotate B and then rotate by A.

-# Get to know the world before we start. #
+# Get to know the world before we start

 Let's think about those Axis vectors in the unrotated, standard case.
 We actually can determine which way positive X, Y and Z are, by moving around in the world.
 When you first spawn into a game for the first time, you're facing due North, as the game calls it.
 Which if you then walk forward you'll see this increases your Z value.
 And if you jump you see Y goes up.
 And that leaves X, which is not right!
 Well it's not wrong, it's left!
 As you continue facing North, if you strafe left, this increases your X value.
 This is a right-handed coordinate system (if you point your fingers towards an axis, and curl them towards the next consecutive axis, your thumb points to the 3rd.
 XY->Z, YZ->X, wrap for Z: ZX->Y).

 # Finally!!
-Let's get started with an Entity #
+Let's get started with an Entity

 When creating an entity, I recommend start out in blockbench, and make the first entity you create a simple 3-cardinal axis frame, like so: